mmittelb/AWSBackup/README.md

 # AWS Backup
-This software can be used to backup docker volumes or part of the file system to a AWS S3 bucket.
+This KISS software backups docker volumes or part of the file system to a AWS S3 bucket.
 The data is AES encrypted.
 Disclaimer: Backups and restore operations are dangerous.
 Though I tried my best to decrease the risc of dataloss and leakage be careful.
 I am not responsible for lost data.
 ## Installation
 - Install docker client.
 - Setup AWS S3:
+    - Create S3 bucket.
+Pro tip: use lifecycle rules in the `Management` tab to keep a fixed amount of versions.
     - Create a policy.
 Don't forget to replace `<BUCKET_NAME>` with the name of your backup bucket.
     ```
     ...